General

 LSAC has recently unveiled their new writing section, Argumentative Writing.
 This is the first major change to the writing section since 1982!

 How does the new Argumentative Writing section differ from the old writing section, and how should you update your approach?
-Instructor Alex Jacobs will be leading a session later today to help you hone your LSAT writing skills with an in-class practice prompt.
+Instructor Alex Jacobs and admissions consultant Jake Baska will be leading a session later today to introduce the new writing section.
+There will also be an in-class practice writing prompt.

 This class is free to all users!
 You can register for the session here.